 If you are suffering from obesity, you’ve likely considered, “does gastric sleeve work?”.
-The most simplistic answer to your burning question, “does gastric sleeve work?” is yes!
+The most simplistic answer to your burning question is yes!
+In 2023, sleeve gastrectomy gastric sleeve is considered one of the most effective bariatric procedures in Australia.

-Dr Ken Wong is an experienced gastric sleeve Newcastle surgeon who locals and surrounding regions trust.
-After conducting hundreds of bariatric surgery procedures each year, Dr Ken Wong can confidently state that most gastric sleeve cases are successful.
+Dr Ken Wong is an experienced gastric sleeve surgeon that locals trust.
+After conducting hundreds of metabolic and bariatric surgery procedures each year, Dr Ken Wong can confidently state that most gastric sleeve cases are successful.

 But does gastric sleeve always work?
 The truth is that gastric sleeve weight loss rate is dependent on numerous physical, dietary, social and emotional health considerations.
-Successful bariatric surgery requires a multidisciplinary approach to a healthy lifestyle and a long-term commitment to a healthier lifestyle.
-Patients may put weight back on post-surgery if a comprehensive combined approach to physical exercise, diet and mental well-being is not applied.
+Successful weight loss surgery requires a multidisciplinary approach to a healthy lifestyle and a long-term commitment to a healthier lifestyle.
+Gastric sleeve surgery patients may put weight back on post-surgery if a comprehensive combined approach to physical exercise, diet and mental well-being is not applied.

 However, in the vast majority of cases, gastric sleeve surgery is a compelling long-term solution to significantly reducing weight and keeping it off.
 Let’s investigate some of the reasons why gastric sleeve is successful in the majority of patients.
 We’ll also consider some of the long-term healthy and balanced lifestyle habits that will help patients foster a successful weight loss journey.